|

 = 2√2πr/t

-If we use that acceleration along with
+If we use that acceleration

-the corrected equation, a = v2/2r,
+along with the corrected equation, a = v2/2r,

 we get the same relationship we have now with a = v2/r

 and v = 2πr/t.
 That is where the √2 comes from.
-And that
+And that is

-when we are in need of mechanics like I am doing now.
+we are in need of mechanics like I am doing now.
 Our current

 heuristics doesn't prevent us from doing engineering, but it does